WILDFLOWER

 |

-AUTHORS and ORIGIN OF THIS WEB SITE Hello.
-I am Al Schneider, the creator of this web site.
-My wife, Betty, and I live in Southwest Colorado near Mesa Verde National Park with our pup and constant companion, Willi Coyote, and our feline friends, Sevillana and Mr. Outdoors.
-Before retiring, I was an English Professor, Ozark Trail designer with Missouri State Parks, backcountry guide in my own business, and computer-based educator with the Ute Mountain Ute Indian Tribe.
+AUTHOR and ORIGIN OF THIS WEBSITE This website is my labor of love.
+I am Al Schneider and with my wife, Betty, I have been fortunate to live in southwest Colorado for many years.
+We have roamed, enjoyed, and learned about the mountains and deserts with our pups and constant companions, Willi and Pepper.
+Before retiring, I was an English professor, Ozark Trail designer with Missouri State Parks, backcountry guide in my own business, and computer-based educator with the Ute Mountain Ute Indian Tribe.
 Betty was a Special Education teacher and paramedic firefighter.
-Betty continues to teach CPR and First Aid classes and she loves hiking and snow shoeing.
+Betty taught CPR and First Aid classes for 40+ years.
+She loves hiking and snow shoeing.
 In wildflower season she turns on her superb eye and spots hard to find flowers.
 Year-round Betty is a passionate and expert chef and beader.
-Click to see her beadwork on this web site.
-Click to see us and our family.
-Through the San Juan/Four Corners Native Plant Society, Betty and I lead many wildflower walks that are free and open to everyone.
-Click to see the schedule.
-Feel free to email me for information.
-Phone: 970-882-4647.
-This web site grew out of a volunteer project that Betty and I undertook in 2000 to produce two volumes of wildflower, fern, and tree photographs and descriptions for the San Juan National Forest Visitor Information Services in Southwest Colorado.
+Click to see her beadwork on this website.
+This website grew out of a volunteer project that Betty and I undertook in 1999 and 2000 to produce two volumes of plant photographs and descriptions for the San Juan National Forest Visitor Information Services in Southwest Colorado.
 The volumes are available for visitors to view in the Dolores and Durango Offices of the San Juan National Forest.
-In February of 2001 I published this web site so the beauty of the Four Corners region could be enjoyed by an even wider audience.
+In February of 2001 I published this website so the beauty of the Four Corners region could be enjoyed by an even wider audience.

 BLUE/PURPLE